SATS

 • In school, your child will have done lots of practice questions so that they’re familiar with answering the different types of questions against a set time.

-The SATs Year 6 SPaG Paper:
+SPaG Paper:

 • In the grammar, punctuation and spelling test, your child will need to show they understand a range of grammatical terms.